Anuj-Asati19/hw2/README.md

 python train.py --dataset digits --model digits --num_epochs <num_epochs> --learning_rate <learning_rate> --seed <seed>
 ```

 The default values for each of these parameters are available in [`args.py`](args.py).
-The `seed` argument is useful if your model uses random initialization (default PyTorch behavior).
+The `seed` argument is useful if your model uses random initial~zation (default PyTorch behavior).
 With a fixed seed, your experiment will be reproducible.
 You can fix a seed throughout your experiments for best reproducibility.
 It is possible that a different `seed` will give different result but the differences will mostly be minor so you should focus on choosing better hyperparameters and making a better model.

 ## TensorBoard
 This assignment uses PyTorch Lightning which allows us to use a far more sophisticated logger called [`TensorBoard`](https://www.tensorflow.org/tensorboard) developed originally for the TensorFlow framework.
 To view your training logs, you can go into `checkpoints/` directory and run `tensorboard --logdir ./` to start TensorBoard.
 You can now view the (live) training progress of all your models by going to `http://localhost:6006` in your browser!
 You can also download the data from here in a CSV for making plots in your report.